 Dr. Barrett treats both small animals (dogs and cats) and exotic species (birds, reptiles, amphibians, rodents, rabbits).
-Dr. Barrett and his wife are both from Turlock, and he takes serving his community seriously.
+Dr. Barrett is from Turlock, and he takes serving his community seriously.

 “My goal is not just excellent patient care, but to provide that while retaining the ‘small town doctor’ bedside manner,” Dr. Barrett said.
 “At Community Veterinary Clinic, we pride ourselves in our ability to blend our skills and modern technology to help our patients without making our clients feel like a number.”

 “This is my community,” continued Dr. Barrett.
 “My clients are real people that I’ve known all my life and see every day.
 Their pets are like my pets.”

 Of course, Dr. Barrett treats sick animals, but one of his goals as a veterinarian is to prevent them from becoming ill.

 “Knowledge is the key to health and longevity,” said Dr. Barrett.
 “Feeding your pet the correct diet, making sure they get exercise, proper preventative care, and testing can significantly improve the quality and length of your pet’s life.
 At Community Veterinary Clinic, we stress proper vaccinations and parasite control, using diagnostics for early detection of disease in older pets, as well as proper exotic pet care.”